mallory/e2ee/draft-e2ee.md

 This document defines end-to-end encryption (E2EE) using three different dimensions that together comprise a full definition of E2EE, which can be applied in a variety of contexts.

 The first is a formal definition that draws on the basic understanding of end points and cryptography.
-The second looks at E2EE systems from a design perspective, both its fundamental features and the direction of travel towards improving those features.
-Lastly we consider the expectations of the user of E2EE systems.
+The second looks at E2EE systems from a design perspective, both its fundamental features and proposed improvements on those features.
+Lastly this document considers the expectations of the user of E2EE systems.

 These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.

 Formal definition of end-to-end encryption
 ==========================================

 An end-to-end encrypted communications system, irrespective of the content or the specific methods employed, relies on two important and rigorous technical concepts: The end-to-end principle and what defines an end, according to the IETF because of its importance to internet protocols; and encryption, an application of cryptography and the primary means employed by the IETF to secure internet protocols.
-In the tradition of cryptography it's also possible to achieve a succinct definition of end-to-end encrypted security.
+In the tradition of cryptography it is also possible to achieve a concise definition of end-to-end encrypted security.

 End point
 ---------

 Intuitively, an "end" either sends messages or receives them, usually both; other systems on the path are just that - other systems.

 It is, however, not trivial to establish the definition of an end point in isolation, because its existence inherently depends on at least one other entity in a communications system.
-That is why we will now move directly into an analysis of the end-to-end principle, which introduces nuance, described in the following sub-section.
+Instead the end-to-end principle, which is well established in internet standards and introduces nuance, is described in the following sub-section.

 However despite the nuance for engineers, it is now widely accepted that the communication system itself begins and ends with the user {{RFC8890}}.
-We imagine people (through an application's user interface, or user agent) as components in a subsystem's design.
+Imagine people (through an application's user interface, or user agent) as components in a subsystem's design.
 An important exception to this in E2EE systems might be the use of public key infrastructure where a third party is often used in the authentication phase to enhance the larger system's trust model.
 Responsible use of of public key infrastructure is required in such cases, such that the E2EE system does not admit third parties under the user's identity.

-We cannot equate user agent and user, yet we also cannot fully separate them.
+User agent and user cannot be equated, yet they cannot be fully separated.
 As user-agent computing becomes more complex and often more proprietary, the user agent becomes less of an "advocate" for the best interests of the user.
-This is why we focus in a later section on the E2EE system being able to fulfill user expectations.
+This is why this document introduces a later section on the E2EE system being able to fulfill user expectations.

 End-to-end principle
 --------------------